This page tells you about what we consider to be some of the best places in Florida to visit or live.

 No single website can explore this many towns in depth, so I will focus initially on those towns I know something about.
 Again, this is strictly my opinion of some of the best towns in Florida.

-Here is an alphabetical list of the towns and cities currently on the Florida Backroads Travel website:
+Here are the towns and cities currently on our website:

 St. James City

 SPECIAL FEATURE: Florida Towns at the End of the Road

 SPECIAL FEATURE: Old Florida Towns on the St Johns River